bizzfuzz/CHOP-comprehensive-hospital-outcome-prediction-system/CPORP-pitch.md

 ## Challenges
 - Data Availability and Quality: Obtaining comprehensive, high-quality patient data that covers a wide range of variables is essential.
 Incomplete or inaccurate data can lead to unreliable predictions.

-Complexity of Healthcare Data: Patient data is often heterogeneous, involving structured and unstructured information, including medical records, lab results, and physician notes.
-Integrating and analyzing such diverse data sources is complex.
+- Complexity of Healthcare Data: Patient data is often heterogeneous, involving structured and unstructured information, including medical records, lab results, and physician notes.

 - Privacy and Security Concerns: Handling sensitive patient data requires strict adherence to privacy regulations such as HIPAA, making data collection, storage, and processing challenging.